This post may contain affiliate links. Please read my disclosure policy.

 Here are a few more super creative and beautiful popsicle recipes from some of our friends!

 Check out these beautiful Red White and Blueberry Yogurt Popsicles from Sue at The View from Great Island – so pretty with a stunning patriotic theme.
 If you love mango, you’ll love these Mango Lassi Popsicles from Laura at A Beautiful Plate.
-They’re made with real, good-for-you ingredients too!
 And finally, don’t miss these wonderful Lemon Pie Popsicles from Dorothy at Crazy for Crust.

 I hope you are enjoying (or did enjoy) a wonderful 4th of July celebration.
-Despite it’s shortcomings, I feel blessed to live in this wonderful, beautiful, amazing country.
+I feel blessed to live in this wonderful, beautiful, amazing country.
 However, it’s crazy hot here in Virginia (heat index feels like 112F) and I’m already so over it – haha.

 You have to shoot about 50 photos to get one decent picture – and you have to be fast too!
 Hair bows had to be fixed, props were discarded and our dog photo bombed as many pictures as she could.
 When you ask the girls to hold up their spiny thing, it just happens to cover her little face, and well, in the last photo you can see … we have a runner.
 July 2018